 A U.N. investigative body is calling on the Sri Lankan government to establish a hybrid court to handle allegations of war crimes and human rights abuses.

-The U.N.'s Office of the High Commissioner for Human Rights (OHCHR) said it should be comprised of international judges
+The U.N.'s Office of the High Commissioner for Human Rights (OHCHR) said it should be comprised of international judges, lawyers and investigators.

 Both presidents have made many promises to the Tamils about rebuilding their lives and forging a new constitution.

 Meanwhile, the World Patriotic Lankan Forum organized a protest against Jeria's report at the UNHRC headquarters in Geneva on March 10.

 It called on member countries to refrain from pressuring Sri Lanka.

 Arul Prakasam, a Tamil rights activist from Mannar, said the U.N.’s participation in the transitional justice process, including criminal prosecutions, would help restore the confidence of the victims’ families.

 Prakasam, who fights for people’s land rights in the North, listed a litany of problems Sri Lanka needs to overcome.

 "No justice for torture victims, arbitrary detention, unlawful arrest, sexual violence, and a lack of confidence in local police and legal officers," he said.